wso2/docs-open-banking/en/docs/develop/custom-event-notification.md

 #### publishOBEvent method

-This method lets you store event related data in the database.
+This method lets you store event-related data in the accelerator database (`openbank_openbankingdb`).
+The event information is saved in the JSON format and you can customize this JSON according to your requirements.

 ``` java
 /**